Varying-coefficient mixture of experts model for dynamic heterogeneous populations: application to mouse cortical development: Confidence bands and hypothesis tests

-Confidence bands play a crucial role in statistical inference, as they provide means to quantify the uncertainty associated with parameter estimation.
-For nonparametric modeling, instead of concentrating on pointwise confidence bands, which pertain to a specific position $u_i$, greater attention is typically directed toward the simultaneous confidence bands, which serve as a tool to quantify the uncertainty associated with the entire function.
+For nonparametric modeling, a pointwise confidence band quantifies uncertainty only at a single position $u_i$, whereas a simultaneous confidence band quantifies it across the entire coefficient function.
+We focus on the latter.
 The construction of such bands relies on the distribution of the maximum discrepancy between the true coefficient function and the estimated coefficient function.
 In this section, we present two ways in addressing maximum discrepancy: an asymptotic approach and a bootstrap approach.
 In the discussion here, without loss of generality, we assume that $\mathcal{U} = [0,1]$.
 If not, the time range can be scaled to satisfy this assumption.